 LIT 221 - British Literature: Enlightenment to Romantics - Rob Browning

 This course surveys the rich variety of British literature composed between 1660 and 1830, beginning with selections from John Milton’s epic Paradise Lost and concluding with Mary Shelley's novel Frankenstein.
-Romantic authors such as Blake, Barbauld, Wordsworth, Coleridge, and the Shelleys thought of themselves as kindred spirits with Milton, sharing a vision for imaginative writing and cultural change inspired by the political revolutions of their respective times.
-Between these visionary "peaks" of early-modern literature is the movement known as "the Enlightenment," a period of mounting optimism about the power of reason to advance knowledge in science and philosophy, to reform religion, and to promote social justice.
-The core of this course will be our examination of the different ways creative authors engage with the promises of Enlightenment ideals, which will involve thinking about the cultural workings of different literary kinds: chiefly, heroic verse, satire, the novel, and the lyric.
+Romantic authors such as William Blake, Anna Barbauld, William Wordsworth, Samuel Taylor Coleridge, and the Shelleys (Mary and Percy) thought of themselves as kindred spirits with Milton, sharing a vision for imaginative writing and cultural change inspired by the political revolutions of their respective times.
+Between these visionary "peaks" of early modern literature is "the Enlightenment," a period of mounting optimism about the power of reason to advance knowledge in science and philosophy, to reform religion, and to promote social justice.
+The core of this course will be our examination of the different ways creative writers engage with the promises of Enlightenment ideals, which will involve thinking about the cultural workings of different literary kinds: chiefly, heroic verse, satire, the novel, and the lyric.
 Our main critical approach, therefore, shall be to study aesthetic forms within the context of the time they were composed.
-A special opportunity for us this fall will be UM's stage production of William Wycherley's The Country Wife, a comedy of the Restoration period we shall be studying.

 Required Texts: The Norton Anthology of English Literature, volumes C and D; John Milton, Paradise Lost (any edition); William Wycherley, The Country Wife (U. of Nebraska P.); Mary Shelley, Frankenstein (Norton Critical Edition).